dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 ## One-time password authenticator applications {#authenticator}

 DNSimple's one-time password-based multi-factor authentication implementation is based on [RFC6238](https://tools.ietf.org/html/rfc6238), also known as time-based one-time password (TOTP).
-Any authenticator application compatible with this specification can be used to generate a DNSimple multi-factor verification code.
+Any authenticator application compatible with this specification can be used to generate a DNSimple one-time password.

 There are lots of time-based authenticator apps that generate one-time password verification codes.
 Here are some we recommend: